-Warning and evacuation instructions will be communicated to the campus population via emergency text messaging, campus wide emergency notification on university network system, Cisco telephone emergency system, PA systems on patrol vehicles and other local media outlets.
+Warning and evacuation instructions will be communicated to the campus population via emergency text messaging and emails, EWU Police Department Twitter feed, campus wide emergency notification on university network system, PA systems on patrol vehicles and other local media outlets.
 Instructions may include: nature of threat, time allotted for the requested action, shelter in place and await further instructions, move to a designated assembly area, leave the campus in personal transportation and take someone with you, or assemble at a public transportation pickup point.

-General information about emergency response and evacuation procedures are publicized in the Eastern Washington University Emergency Management Plan.
+General information about emergency response and evacuation procedures is publicized in the Eastern Washington University Emergency Management Plan.